 During the road trip by car, you will witness the long stretch of snow-covered mountains and panoramic landscapes in winter in India.
 Houses and trees coated with milky white snow make a beautiful contrast with the emerald valleys in Tawang.

-The rugged roads, sharp bends, and snow-blanketed roads accompanied by the breathtaking scenery make the road trip memorable.
+The rugged roads, sharp bends, and snow-blanketed roads accompanied by the breathtaking scenery make the bike expedition memorable.

 En Route Experiences: